esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Lack of keyboard access is a typical level A that you should prioritize.

+**Prioritization & Scoping exercise**
+- What challenges could we encounter after this exercsie?

 ## Useful resources
 TODO: Add more  useful links.